High-frequency hearing loss affects your ability to understand speech

 The causes for this type of hearing loss are numerous.
 However, progressive age and/or sensory hair cells in the inner ear, damaged by noise, are mostly responsible for the loss in high-frequency sounds.
-So, in this case, one could talk about “noise-induced hearing loss,” as it is mostly loud noises that lead to this form of damage.
+So, in this case, one could talk about “noise-induced hearing loss,” as it is primarily loud noises that lead to this kind of damage.

-But this is not only a result of unpleasant noise; it could also be that listening to your favorite music too loud or going to one rock concert too many without ear protection can cause this.
-That is also one of the reasons why there is an increasing number of young people with bad hearing.
-You can actively protect your hearing from loud sounds by using ear muffs or in-ear protection when you find yourself in a noisy surrounding.
+In addition to being exposed to age and sensory hair damage, listening to your favorite music too loud or going to one rock concert too many without ear protection can lead to high-frequency hearing loss.
+This is also one of the reasons why there is an increasing number of young people with poor hearing.
+You can actively protect your hearing by using ear muffs or in-ear protection when you find yourself in a noisy surrounding.

 Try the new Nx technology